Protecting fields used in integrations from deletion

 Create custom metadata type, lets name it “Integration Field”

-add a few fields to the metadata type to track where this is used
+Then add 2 fields to the metadata type to track where this is used

-and the magic : add two metadata relationship fields
+Now and the magic : create two metadata relationship fields, in order

 - the ‘field name’ option will only appear after you create the first relationship field to entity definition